Oakland, California | 5 Things To Do In This Bay Area City!

 I popped by artists setting up for Oakland’s monthly free art walk.
 A lot of great exhibits and spaces to visit here.
 If you love going to art shows and the like and it happens to be the start of the month, visit Art Murmur.

 Have you been to Oakland?
-What are your favorite things to do?
+What are your favourite things to do?